CaseyJamess/Eco-Breathe/README.md

-# Air Active: Optimal Outdoor Timing Based on Air Quality 🌎💨🏃
+# Air Active - Real Time Air Quality Monitoring! 🌎💨🏃

-Welcome to Air Active — the front-end of a full-stack web application designed for the health-conscious and environmentally aware.
+Welcome to Air Active!

+This repo is the front-end of a full-stack web application designed for the health-conscious and environmentally aware.

 Leveraging real-time air quality data from across the globe, our application aids users in determining the ideal times to engage in outdoor activities, ensuring that you're breathing only the best whilst getting fit.